cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 ``'allowablePercentageGap'``
     returns if the gap between the best known solution and the best possible solution is less than this percentage.

+`COPT`_ options:

+COPT solver options are specified in CVXPY as keyword arguments.
+The full list of COPT parameters with defaults is listed `here <https://guide.coap.online/copt/en-doc/index.html#parameters>`_.

 `CPLEX`_ options: